Sudipto0005018/Support-Chat-System-/README.md

 Frontend:
-cd support-chat
+cd support-chat,
-cd client
+cd client,
-cd vite-project
+cd vite-project,
 React part not fully done, but attempted it, you can go through the code.

 Backend:
-cd support-chat
+cd support-chat,
-cd server
+cd server,
 Backend:

 start server: npm start (or if want to start with nodemon: npm run dev)